This fact sheet is aimed primarily at council tax payers who have been threatened with bankruptcy proceedings to recover council tax arrears.

 - the council has been in touch with you to allow you an opportunity to explain your circumstances, and if appropriate, to settle the debt

-- you have made a claim for council tax benefit, and if so, whether the council properly considered the benefit position
+- you have made a claim for council tax support, and if so, whether the council properly considered it

-- the council checked with adult social care to see if you have any needs relating to your physical or mental health and whether the council should have suspended the proceedings in order to consider new information, and
+- the council checked with its adult social care department to see if you have any needs relating to your physical or mental health and whether the council should have suspended the proceedings to consider new information, and

 - the council kept records of its decision making and how it considered if bankruptcy was a reasonable approach.

 What happens if the Ombudsman finds that the council was at fault?